Pocket/proxy-server/CONTRIBUTING.md

 * Give you a 👍 in the comments section, indicating the review is done and the code can be merged

 Typically, you will iterate on the PR, making changes and pushing your changes to new commits on the PR.
 When the reviewer is satisfied that your code is good-to-go, you will get the coveted R+ comment, and your code can be merged.
-If you have commit permission, you can go ahead and merge the code to master, otherwise, it will be done for you.
+If you have commit permission, you can go ahead and merge the code to main, otherwise, it will be done for you.

 Our project prides itself on it's respectful, patient and positive attitude when it comes to reviewing contributor's code, and as such, we expect contributors to be respectful, patient and positive in their communications as well.